o3de/o3de.org/content/docs/user-guide/interactivity/robotics/_index.md

 O3DE supports simulation for robotics through a dedicated ROS 2 Gem (as well as additional Gems extending it).

-There are components for simulation of sensors, robot control and steering, manipulator arms, and importing robots from common format.
+There are components for simulation of sensors, robot control and steering, manipulator arms, and importing robots from common formats.

 | Topic                                                                                                                      | Description                                                    |
 |----------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------|